 Control your expenses.

-Especially vital for companies and start-ups not turning any profit and living of private sources or venture capital.
+Particularly vital for companies and start-ups not turning any profit and living of private sources or venture capital.
 Always try to strip all non-essential costs and expenses.

 Essential expenses: raw materials that are vital to production, legal expenses, taxes, salaries (if applicable), services your company can not operate without, rent.

-Non-essential expenses: shiny office in business district, freebies, convenience things.
+Non-essential expenses: shiny office in the business district, freebies, convenience things.
 Anything really that does not mean immediate failure of business operations if absent.